 The German vessel Meteor sails around the Atlantic Ocean taking detailed measurements of the ocean floor using echosounding equipment.
 These voyages reveal new information about the shape and structure of the ocean floor.

 Woods Hole Oceanographic Institution

 In Cape Cod, Massachusetts, the Woods Hole Oceanographic Institution is founded.
-Woods Hole would become one of the world's leading oceanographic research institutions.
+This private, nonprofit higher education facility will eventually become one of the world's leading oceanographic research institutions.

 First Deep Ocean Dive

 William Beebe and Otis Barton embark on a deep sea expedition in a tethered sphere known as a bathysphere.
 They reach a depth of a 3,000 feet (914 meters) off the coast of Bermuda and discover a previously unseen world of bizarre, luminescent creatures.

 Researchers at the Coast and Geodetic Survey invent an automatic telemetering radio sonobuoy.
 This instrument eliminates the need for manned station ships during Radio Acoustic Ranging (RAR) navigation operations.
 This sonobuoy is considered to be the first offshore moored telemetering instruments.
 These buoys weigh 700 pounds (317.5 kg) and can be deployed or recovered by Coast and Geodetic Survey ships in only five minutes.

 Geophysicist and oceanographer Athelstan Spilhaus invents the bathythermograph.
 It is a is a small torpedo-shaped device that holds a temperature sensor and a transducer to detect changes in water temperature versus depth down to a depth of approximately 935 feet (285 meters).
 The invention's name stands the test of time, and is still in use today.